 Risk estimates for intakes associated with background body burdens or incremental exposures based on this slope factor represent a plausible upper bound on risk based on the evaluation of animal and human data.
-The slope factors based on the most sensitive cancer responses, both animal and human, calculated in Section 5 fall in a range of $5 \times 10^{-3}$ to $5 \times 10^{-4}$ per pg TEQ/kgBW/day.
-The ranges of estimates of upper bound cancer potency calculated from the human and animal data analyzed in Part II, Chapter 8, overlap.
-The range above is bounded on the upper end by the estimate of slope from the Hamburg cohort epidemiology study and on the lower end by the estimate from the reanalyzed Kociba study.
-Consequently, the Agency, although fully recognizing this range and the public health conservative nature of the slope factors that make up the range, suggests the use of $5 \times 10^{-3}$ per pg TEQ/kgBW/day as an estimator of upper bound cancer risk for both background intakes and incremental intakes above background.
-Slope factors allow the calculation of the probability of cancer risk for the highly vulnerable in the population (estimated to be the top 5% or greater).
-Although there may be individuals in the population who might experience a higher cancer risk on the basis of genetic factors or other determinants of cancer risk not accounted for in epidemiologic data or animal studies, the vast majority of the population is expected to have less risk per unit of exposure and some may have zero risk.
-Based on these slope factor estimates (per pg TEQ/kgBW/day), average current background body burdens (5 ng/kgBW) resulting from average intakes of approximately 3 pgTEQ/kgBW/day are in the range of 10-3 to 10-2.
-A very small percentage of the population (< 1%) may experience risk that are 2-3 times higher than this if they are among both the most vulnerable and the most highly exposed (among the top 5%) based on dietary intake of dioxin and related compounds.
-This range of upper bound risk for the general population has increased an order of magnitude from the risk described at background exposure levels based on EPA's draft of this reassessment (10-4-10-3) (U.S. EPA, 1994).
+The slope factors, based on the most sensitive cancer responses calculated in Section 5 for both animals and humans, fall in a range of approximately 1×10^{-3} to 9×10^{-3} per pg/TEQ/kgBW/day.
+The ranges of estimates of upper bound cancer potency calculated from the human and animal data analyzed in Part II, Chapter 8, Section 8.3, overlap.
+The range above is bounded on the upper end by the estimate of slope from the Hamburg cohort epidemiology study and on the lower end by the estimate from the results of the meta-analysis of the three human studies and from reanalyzed Kociba study.
+Consequently, the Agency, although fully recognizing this range and the public health conservative nature of the slope factors that make up the range, suggests the use of 1×10^{-3} per pg/TEQ/kgBW/day as an estimator of upper bound cancer risk for both background intakes and incremental intakes above background.
+This decision reflects the weight given to the meta-analytic estimate from the human studies and the comparability of the revised estimate from the animal data.
+Upper bound slope factors allow the calculation of the high end (greater than 95%) of the probability of cancer risk in the population.
+This means that there is greater than a 95% chance that cancer risks will be less than the upper bound.
+Use of the ED01, rather than the LED01, to provide more likely estimates based on the available epidemiological and animal cancer data, result in slope factors and risk estimates that are within 2-3 times of the upper bound estimates.
+Even though there may be individuals in the population who might experience a higher cancer risk on the basis of genetic factors or other determinants of cancer risk not accounted for in epidemiologic data or animal studies, the vast majority of the population is expected to have less risk per unit of exposure and some may have zero risk.
+Based on these slope factor estimates (per pg/TEQ/kgBW/day), risks at average current background body burdens (5 ng TEQ/kgBW) that result from average intakes of approximately 3 pgTEQ/kgBW/day in the past exceed 10-3 (1 in a thousand).
+A very small percentage of the population (< 1%) may experience risks that are 2-3 times higher than this upper bound based on average intake if their individual cancer risk slope is represented by the upper bound estimate and they are among the most highly exposed (among the top 5%) based on dietary intake of dioxin and related compounds.
+This range of upper bound risk for the general population has increased from the risk described at background exposure levels based on EPA's draft of this reassessment (10-4-10-3) (U.S. EPA, 1994).